 I remember it vividly.
-Standing in the kitchen several years ago and I saw it on his face when I said to him, “Don’t treat me the way you want to be treated, treat me the way I want to be treated.”
+Standing in the kitchen several years ago I said to my husband, “Don’t treat me the way you want to be treated, treat me the way I want to be treated.”

-- he gave an imaginary fist pump or two
+- He gave an imaginary fist pump or two.

-- checked “saved my wife today” off his mental to-do list
+- Checked “saved my wife today” off his mental to-do list.

-- then proceeded to make a series of manly grunts that would have made Tim the “Tool Man” Taylor proud
+- Proceeded to make a series of manly grunts that would have made “Tim the Tool Man Taylor” proud.

 Neither is wrong.
 Just different.